Do you work in local government? What's stopping you supporting the recovery of your high streets?

 Communicate online – as loud as you can!

-John-Paul has recorded a five-minute easy explanation of how programmatic works and how it can be applied successfully to your high street campaign.
+John-Paul has recorded this five-minute easy explanation of how programmatic works and how it can be applied successfully to your high street campaign.

-The Government’s £50-million ERDF-based Reopening High Streets Safely Fund tasks councils with supporting their local businesses to bounce back from the pandemic – including through marketing.
-Applications for it have been extended until 21 June 2021.
-So, if your council hasn’t already made use of this funding, make sure your local businesses benefit from it.
+The Government’s £56-million ERDF-based Welcome Back Fund tasks councils to support their local businesses to bounce back from the pandemic – including through marketing.
+If your council hasn’t already made use of this funding, make sure your local businesses benefit from it by applying – we can help you access it with readymade procurement.

 The high street has been under threat for many years.
 But, far from the pandemic being its death knell, the disruption caused by Covid might just provide the opportunity the high street needed to change behaviours and give local shopping a much more positive future.